Oklahoma Diminished Value Claims

 Yes.
 Oklahoma allows third party diminished value claims when another driver is responsible for the accident.

-• Can I pursue diminished value against my own insurance in Oklahoma?
+Can I file this against my own insurance company?

-Oklahoma generally allows two years for property damage claims.
+Oklahoma generally allows two years from the accident date for property damage claims.

-Yes, but insurers typically expect clear documentation demonstrating measurable market loss before issuing compensation.
+They may, but they typically want clear documentation of measurable market loss before cutting a check.

 Still have a question?